Search Filters

 Restoring Knee Phenotype And Joint Line Obliquity Reduces Postoperative Pain After Primary TKA

-Elliot Sappey-Marinier, MD, FRANCE Cécile Batailler, MD, PhD, FRANCE John Swan, MBBS, FRANCE Elvire Servien, MD, PhD, Prof., FRANCE Sebastien Lustig, MD, PhD, FRANCE
+Elliot Sappey-Marinier, MD, FRANCE Cécile Batailler, MD, PhD, FRANCE John Swan, MBBS, FRANCE Elvire Servien, MD, PhD, Prof., FRANCE Sebastien Lustig, MD, PhD, Prof., FRANCE

 Orthopaedics surgery and Sports Medicine Department, FIFA medical center of excellence, Croix-Rousse Hospital, Lyon University Hospital, Lyon, France., Lyon, FRANCE